 Our only hope lies in the people's endeavor to hear our protest and support our cause.
-Building more and better prisons is not the solution - build a thousand prisons, arrest and lock up tens of thousands it.
-This requires community participation, a new socialization which is mutually supporting.
+Building more and better prisons is not the solution - build a thousand prisons, arrest and lock up tens of thousands of people; all will be to no avail.